Unified Communication Compression Beyond Global Error Bounds for Distributed Nonconvex Optimization: Problem Formulation

-\end{lemma} \begin{proof} See Appendix~\ref{appendix:bn_co}. \end{proof}
+\end{lemma} \begin{proof} See Appendix \ref{appendix:bn_co:2}. \end{proof}

-Next, we present several examples that satisfy Assumption~\ref{ass:global} but not Assumption~\ref{ass:lcoal}.
-The associated parameters in Assumption~\ref{ass:global} can be derived from Lemmas~\ref{lemma:noise} and~\ref{lemma:composition}, and are omitted for brevity.
+Based on Lemmas~\ref{lemma:noise} and~\ref{lemma:composition}, we present several examples that satisfy Definition~\ref{ass:global} but not Definition~\ref{ass:lcoal}.
+The associated parameters in Definition~\ref{ass:global} can be derived from Lemmas~\ref{lemma:noise} and~\ref{lemma:composition}, and are omitted for brevity.
 Note that $\mathcal{C}_5$, $\mathcal{C}_6$, $\mathcal{C}_7$, and $\mathcal{C}_9$ do not fall into the class of global compressors with relative or absolute compression error only.